jberthiaume/map_view/HELP.md

 ##_Tools_

-####Map Editing Tools
+####Map Tools
-__Node Creation__: Left-clicking on the map creates a node.
+__Node Creation Tool__: Left-clicking on the map creates a node.
 Left-clicking on an existing node or edge selects/deselects it.

-__Edge Creation__: Left-clicking on an existing node starts an edge from that node.
+__Edge Creation Tool__: Left-clicking on an existing node starts an edge from that node.
 Moving the cursor to another node and left-clicking that node creates between the two nodes.
 Left-clicking in open space (not on an existing node) creates a new node at that location.

-__Box Selection__: Left-clicking and dragging draws a box on the screen.
+__Box Selection Tool__: Left-clicking and dragging draws a box on the screen.
 All nodes and edges within the box are selected.

 __2D Pose Estimate__: Left-clicking gives the position, then dragging the arrow gives the orientation.
 Releasing the cursor publishes the pose estimate to _/initialpose_.
 Right-clicking cancels the operation without publishing.

 __2D Nav Goal__: Left-clicking gives the position, then dragging the arrow gives the orientation.
 Releasing the cursor publishes the nav goal to _/move_base/goal_.
 Right-clicking cancels the operation without publishing.

-__Zoom In__: Left-clicking zooms in 50%.
-Alternatively, left-clicking and dragging draws a box on the screen.
-The map will be zoomed in to the given box.

-__Zoom Out__: Left-clicking zooms out 50%.

-__Pan__: Left-clicking and dragging moves the map around

 ======
 ####Action Buttons